Really, that’s been the thought ever since the Panthers made the tall Swede the first pick in the second round of the 2008 NHL Draft.

 However, with the announcement Monday that veteran Tim Thomas will attend training camp on a professional tryout, the possibility still exists that Markstrom could find himself again as a backup or at least sharing the duties.

-"It doesn’t matter who they [bring] in," Markstrom said prior to Thomas accepting the Panthers' tryout offer.
+"It doesn’t matter who they [bring] in," Markstrom said about the possibility of a high-profile veteran goalie coming to camp.
 "I don’t put a lot of thought in that.
 If it happens, it happens and we’ll deal with it then.
 But my thoughts and my mind-set, it’s all on myself and trying to be as good as possible right now."

 To that end, Markstrom says he worked a lot harder this summer than he normally does.
 That included spending time with Pekka Alcen, a goalie coach with whom he’s worked since he was six years old.